alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v4/06_conclusions.md

 ## Key Takeaways

-The move from 1,427 to 1170 shows feature engineering can make a real difference in competition performance.
-However, the smaller gains afterward highlight how challenging optimization becomes at higher performance levels.
-The model’s performance remained consistent across different validation methods, including k-fold cross-validation, which suggests that the engineered features captured predictive signals rather than overfitting to noise.
+The move from 1,427 to 1170 shows feature engineering can make a difference in competition performance.
+However, the **smaller gains** afterward **highlight how challenging optimization becomes** at higher performance levels.
+The **model’s performance remained consistent across different validation methods**, including k-fold cross-validation, which suggests that the engineered features captured predictive signals rather than overfitting to noise.